Summertime is upon us! Time to let littles relax and have fun…playing outdoors, staying up late, and reading!

 - Prizes must be redeemed by: August 8

 Babies, toddlers, preschoolers, children, teens, and adults can all participate!
 Children too young to read by themselves are welcome to participate by having a parent or caretaker sign them up and read to them.

 Participation is a fun and easy way for kids to earn free books.
 They simply read a designated number of books – library books, books borrowed from friends or books bought at Barnes & Noble – write about their favorite part in our Reading Journal, and bring a completed Reading Journal to a Barnes & Noble bookstore.
-Children then choose their free book from the books listed on the Reading Journal and collect their free book from a store near them in July and August.
+Children then choose their free book from the books listed on the Reading Journal and collect their free book from a store near them during July and August.

 The Scholastic Summer Reading program offers kids an exciting, free, and safe summer reading experience, while helping to provide books to kids with limited or no access over the summer, keeping every child reading.